xeTaiz/SpaTrackerV2/README.md

 ```

 ### Visualize your results
-We provide two types of visualization.
-The guidance will be displayed in the terminal after running `inference.py`
+We provide two types of visualization, i.e. `viser` and `TAPIP3D`.
+The guidance will be displayed in the terminal after running `inference.py`.

 ## 🌟 Recommended: Gradio Demo with SAM 🌟
 Please follow the instructions in the [app_3rd README](app_3rd/README.md) to configure the dependencies.
 Then,